Skip to main content

 Peptic ulcer (stomach ulcer)

 A peptic ulcer is a sore in the lining of your stomach or upper small intestine.
-Ulcers form when the protective layer in the lining has broken down, often because of a bacterial infection or frequent use of aspirin or similar medicine.
+Ulcers form when the protective layer in the lining has broken down, often because of an infection with Helicobacter pylori (H. pylori) bacteria or use of nonsteroidal anti-inflammatory drugs (NSAIDs).
+NSAIDs include aspirin, ibuprofen (Advil or Motrin), and naproxen (Aleve).

 Peptic ulcers can cause pain in the belly, above the belly button.
 Ulcers can also bleed.